carltheperson/advanced-js-objects/chapters/chapter-8.md

 As we can see, `#age` is not accessible outside the class.

 >💡 Private properties have to be declared as fields.
 Meaning, they have to be declared in the body of the class (outside any method).
-This is unlike public properties which can be declared directly on `this` without first being declared as a field.
+This is unlike public properties, which can be declared directly on `this` without first being declared as a field.
 >

 ### Private method